joakim-brannstrom/dextool/plugin/mutate/doc/design/test_mutant/basis.md

 ## Drivers

+# SPC-plugin_mutate_test_mutant_timeout
+partof: SPC-plugin_mutate_test_mutant
+###

+The program shall terminate a test suite when it reached the *timeout*.

+The program shall *adjust* the timeout when there are no mutants in the state *unknown* and there are at least one mutant in the state *timeout*.

+TODO: further refine the requirements.
+The intent is what is described in the below algorithm.

 ### Mutation Timeout Reduction Algorithm

 The purpose is to progressively increase the timeout until the pool of mutants tagged as *timeout* stop being reduced.